300 (film): General criticism

 Before the release of 300, Warner Bros. expressed concerns about the political aspects of the film's theme.
-Snyder relates that there was "a huge sensitivity about East versus West with the studio."
+Snyder relates that there was "a huge sensitivity about East versus West with the studio".
 Media speculation about a possible parallel between the Greco-Persian conflict and current events began in an interview with Snyder that was conducted before the Berlin Film Festival.
-The interviewer remarked that "everyone is sure to be translating this [film] into contemporary politics."
+The interviewer remarked that "everyone is sure to be translating this [film] into contemporary politics".
 Snyder replied that he was aware that people would read the film through the lens of current events, but no parallels between the film and the modern world were intended.

-Persian King Xerxes I has been criticized for being portrayed as of African descent.